s4n7r0/sand_stretch/README.md

 This plugin was not tested in every daw under every condition.
 Issues may occur such as audio getting desynced, crashes or lag.

-It wasn't tested on a mac and probably will not work.
+The provided .vst3 was built on a windows machine and may or may not work on a mac.

 # Info
 I made this plugin because: